KDE/digikam-doc/menu_descriptions/menu_lighttable.rst

     Opens the selected item in the default application according to the mime-type set in your desktop.

+:menuselection:`File --> Remove item from Light Table` :kbd:`Ctrl+K`

+    Remove the current selected item in Thumb-bar from the Light Table.

+:menuselection:`File --> Remove item from Light Table` :kbd:`Ctrl+Shift+K`

+    Remove all thumb-bar items from the Light Table.

 :menuselection:`File --> Move to trash` :kbd:`Del`

     Move to trash the current image from the current Album.